lowRISC/opentitan/doc/getting_started/setup_fpga.md

 ```
 ### Download a Pre-built Bitstream

-If you are using the ChipWhisperer CW340 board with the Xilinx XCKU095-1FFVA1156C Kintex UltraScale or the CW310 board with the Xilinx Kintex 7 XC7K410T FPGA, you can download the latest passing [pre-built bitstream](https://storage.googleapis.com/opentitan-bitstreams/master/bitstream-latest.tar.gz).
+If you are using the ChipWhisperer CW340 board with the Xilinx XCKU095-1FFVA1156C Kintex UltraScale or the CW310 board with the Xilinx Kintex 7 XC7K410T FPGA, you can download the latest passing [pre-built bitstream](https://storage.googleapis.com/opentitan-bitstreams/master/bitstream-latest.tar.gz) from our public bistream cache GCS bucket.

 For example, to download and unpack the bitstream, run the following: